 - 1. Subject to the density restriction of 1 unit per acre, R-1 allows single-unit living in a detached house with a minimum lot size of 40,000 square feet. - 2.
 Smaller minimum lot sizes are permitted as part of a compact development. - 3.
-Smaller lot sizes and increased density as part of a conservation development are allowed in exchange for preserving common open space.
+Additional building types, smaller lot sizes and increased density as part of a conservation development are allowed in exchange for preserving common open space.